videogorillas/vgplayer-api/Player.md

 ## _Player Instance Methods_ ##

 ### <a id="Player_load"></a>`Player.prototype.load(proxyIdOrURL, onDone)`
+Load VG-proxy or file or stream into the player. `proxyIdOrURL` can be VG-proxy ID or an absolute URL.
+If it is an absolute URL [`loadUrl`](#Player_loadUrl) is called.
-Load proxy or file or stream into the player. `onDone` is called when the player is ready to use.
+`onDone` is called when the player is ready to use.

 #### Arguments
 1. `proxyIdOrURL` *(String)*: ID of the proxy or URL of the file/stream to open.